aphecetche/hugo-aphecetche/content/page/saf3-usermanual.md

 and then you can access your files on saf3 (under $HOME/~saf3 in the example above) e.g. with your local editor.

+> Please note that you should consider your home directory on SAF3 as a scratch, i.e. there's no guarantee about the lifetime of your files over there.

-# Datasets
+# Working with datasets

-The syntax for datasets is in principle the same as in SAF2, with a small temporary change (until the [root bug]( https://sft.its.cern.ch/jira/browse/ROOT-7703) is fixed), namely you have to add "Mode=cache" in the end of the query string.
-So, for the time being, the recommend procedure to work with a dataset is :

-- connect to SAF2 master and issue there a ShowDataSet to check whether the dataset is staged (if not, request the staging from SAF2 as well)
-- then connect to SAF3 and use the same query but with adding "Mode=cache"
+## Recommended way

-Note that you can also use the recent interface method introduced to the `AliAnalysisManager` (commit a2d8ed5 to aliroot, Nov.
+Use the recent interface method introduced to the `AliAnalysisManager` (commit a2d8ed5 to aliroot, Nov.
 20th 2015) to use a `TFileCollection` directly (that _must_ be named "dataset"), e.g.

 ```C++
 TFile* d = TFile::Open("dataset.root");